rhysma/AWSResources/cp_domain2.md

 1. What is the primary purpose of an AWS Edge Location?
    1. Serve content where it is closet to the end users

+1. Which of the Pillars of the Well-architected Framework involves the running and monitoring of systems for business value?
+   1. Operational Excellence

+1. Which of the Pillars of the Well-architected Framework involves protecting information and business assets
+   1. Security

+1. Which of the Pillars of the Well-architected Framework involves enabling infrastructure to recover from disruptions?
+   1. Reliability

+1. Which of the Pillars of the Well-architected Framework involves using resources efficiently to achieve business value?
+   1. Performance Efficiency

+1. Which of the Pillars of the Well-architected Framework involves achieving minimal costs for the desired value?
+   1. Cost optimization

 * Scenario 1
    * Company A is looking to transition to AWS.
 They are going to start with a few workloads and then move other workloads to the platform later.
 Right now, it's a requirement that they store their backup data in multiple geographic areas.